 What is international work experience?

-There are four main kinds of international work experiences that one can have: study abroad, an internship, a work placement, and volunteering.
-Each type serves a different purpose, is targeted at people with varying levels of experience, and can be done for different lengths of time.
+Each type serves a different purpose, is targeted at people with different levels of experience, and can be done for different lengths of time.

 What do employers think of international experience?

 What employers think of your international experience depends on the type of program you’ve taken part in.

 According to Frontiers: The Interdisciplinary Journal of Study Abroad employers consider multiple factors when reviewing your international work experience.